 As just one example, here's a classic enclosure pattern that's really fun to play:

-Or, if you want to shortcut all that, our sponsor Piano with Jonny has a free video teaching ragtime arpeggio fills and runs (he calls these "rag rolls" in the video).
+Or, if you want to shortcut all that, Piano with Jonny has a free video teaching ragtime arpeggio fills and runs (he calls these "rag rolls" in the video).

 The chords also tend to be diatonic to the key of the song, with the occasional secondary dominant.
 We don't hear much "outside" harmony in Ragtime.
 Chords also change at a reasonable pace, only every bar or two.